Open enrollment in the Health Insurance Marketplace ends on March 31, 2014. However, Medicaid enrollment is still ongoing.

 Students: Get tested for two of the most common sexually transmitted infections (STIs) FREE at SHAC.
 Testing is by online appointment only and limited to certain Tuesdays.
 Click here for more info and to schedule your appointment for a free urine test at the SHAC Lab.
 Cosponsored by UNM SHAC and NM Dept of Health.
 See also SHAC Promo Flyer.
 Effective 9/3/13

 The SHAC Healthy Weight Program is designed to assist students in making a healthy lifestyle behavior change, thus improving their quality of life.
-Click on the link above for information about enrollment and costs for Fall 2013.
+Click on the link above for information about enrollment and costs for each semester.

 Click on the link above for the latest info about flu shots for students on Main Campus.